Attorney and Banker

 In January 1829 Lazarus Baker died and Samuel Sparkes retired, consequently the partnership was dissolve by mutual consent on 11 May.
 From this time Edmund Batten’s nephew, John Batten Snr, joined the bank which now became known as Yeovil Old Bank with premises in Hendford next to John Daniell's house, Hendford House, now the Manor Hotel.
 They issued £1 and £5 notes bearing an engraving of Britannia.

-Edmund Batten, like his brother Nathaniel (who lived in Higher Kingston) practised as a solicitor.
+Edmund Batten, like his brothers Nathaniel (who lived in Higher Kingston) and Robert, he practised as a solicitor.
 He was Clerk to Yeovil Turnpike Trust and became a Town Commissioner in 1830.
 He was living at Hollands House by 1830 although the 1829 Land Tax Returns noted Peter Daniell as owning Hollands House.

 By the time of his death in 1836 Edmund Batten lived at Kingston House.
 On page 33 of the "Registry of Deaths of Persons Connected with the Unitarian Congregation, Yeovil" was noted in 1836 “Edmund Batten of Kingston House, Yeovil died, January 4th.
 Buried in Parish Church.”